A Glossary of Terms for Preparing Sauces

 Straining is a simple yet essential technique in the culinary world, contributing to the refinement and quality of dishes.
 Proper straining ensures that the final product is visually appealing, free from any undesirable textures or flavors, and showcases the pure essence of the ingredients used.
 Whether used in professional kitchens or home cooking, mastering the art of straining is crucial for achieving consistently excellent results in various culinary creations.

-To sweat vegetables, they are typically diced or sliced uniformly to ensure even cooking.
-The vegetables are then added to a preheated pan with melted fat and cooked slowly, stirring occasionally to prevent sticking or browning.
-As the vegetables cook, their cell walls break down, releasing moisture and intensifying their flavor.
+To sweat vegetables, dice or slice them evenly for consistent cooking.
+Add them to a preheated pan with melted fat.
+Stir occasionally to prevent sticking or browning.
+As they cook, the vegetables release moisture, intensifying their flavor.

 As the adage states: If you wouldn't drink it, don't cook with it.
 Plenty of decent, inexpensive, everyday wines are more than suitable for cooking.
 Dry wine is most often utilized for cooking,, although some dessert recipes require a sweet wine.